AY2025/26 - MSPSI Information Sharing Session [Online]

 mspsi_lab_banner

 The MSc in Precision Scientific Instrumentation (MSPSI) Programme is an intensive one-year full-time or two-year part-time programme by coursework taught in 3 trimesters per academic year.
-The curriculum comprises four specialisations: Nanotechnology, Chip Technology, Optoelectronics and Quantum Technology.
+The curriculum comprises four specialisations: Nano-photonics Technology, Chip Technology, Interdisciplinary AI and Quantum Communication Technology.
 The courses are delivered in intensive periods of 12 weeks.
 All courses are conducted at the NTU main campus evenings (6:30 PM-10 PM) on weekdays or Saturdays (9:30 AM-1 PM, 2 PM-5:30 PM or Full day).

 Unrestricted Electives15 AU